Tink (musician): 2014–2017: ThinkTink and label issues

 Her debut studio album had been scheduled to be released in 2015 and was preceded by the single "Ratchet Commandments".
 Timbaland made headlines in 2015 by indicating at SXSW that Aaliyah had appeared to him and described Tink as "the one."
 Tink would later perform an unreleased track that samples Aaliyah's "One in a Million".
-In April 2015, the unreleased track, now entitled "Million", was released.
+In April 2015, the unreleased track, now titled "Million", was released.

 Epic scheduled a July 2015 release for Think Tink but Timbaland decided to delay the project.
 "The album was actually finished.
 There was an intro, I had interludes."
 Tink told the FADER in February 2018.
 "It was [Timbaland's] call to hold back on it, and I think, I want to say, for the benefit of the doubt, he did want to perfect it.
 But it was Tim's call not to put it out."
 Frustrated by Mosley and Epic's resistance to letting her share new material with her fans, Tink returned to the formula that had initially earned her a loyal following, and released her third mixtape in the Winter's Diary series called Winter's Diary 3 which featured one of her most famous songs to date named "I Like".

 In 2016, Tink released several tracks throughout the beginning of the year and dropped her seventh mixtape named Winter's Diary 4.
 The mixtape was mentioned on Rolling Stone's "40 Best Rap Albums of 2016" and ended up on number 20.

 In 2017, Tink released few songs and had a six month long social media break, the reason for which would later become clear.
 In a February 2017 interview, Tink told DJ Vlad that she hadn't spoken to Timbaland in three months and said that the ball was still in his court when it came to releasing Think Tink.
 That spring, she began to seek a permanent solution that would get her out of her contract with Mosley, eventually reaching an agreement with the label at the end of the year with the rights to her unreleased music.
 Tink is now an independent artist.
 She does not have any interest in releasing any of her songs with Timbaland as she wants to start from scratch.

-2018–present: Independence, Pain & Pleasure and Hopeless Romantic
+2018–2020: Independence, Pain & Pleasure and Hopeless Romantic

 In January 2018, Tink's mixtape catalog appeared on all streaming services.
 After leaving Mosley Music Group and Epic Records, Tink released her first EP Pain & Pleasure in March 2018 through Machine Entertainment Group and Sony RED.

-On April 28, 2019, Tink released the mixtape Voicemails, under Empire.
+In 2019, Tink founded her own label, Winter's Diary, under Empire.
+On April 28, 2019, she released the mixtape Voicemails, through Winter's Diary and Empire.
 The lead single was Bad Side.

 Tink released the album Hopeless Romantic through Winter's Diary and Empire on February 14, 2020.

 2021–present: Heat of the Moment

-Tink released the second album Heat of the Moment on July 30, 2021, which was executive produced by Hitmaka.
+On July 30, 2021, Tink released her second album Heat of the Moment, which was executive produced by Hitmaka.